-2.0 MICRO REMOTELY PILOTED AIRCRAFT SYSTEMS (mRPAS) - LESS THAN 250 G
+2.0 MICRO REMOTELY PILOTED AIRCRAFT SYSTEMS (mRPAS)-LESS THAN 250 g

-Micro remotely piloted aircraft systems (mRPAS) are made up of a remotely piloted aircraft (RPA) weighing less than 250g and its control station.
-The weight of the control station is not factored in to the weight calculation when determining whether an RPAS is micro (< 250 g) or small (250 g to 25 kg).
-However, the weight of any payload carried, such as optional cameras, will be considered part of the weight.
+Micro remotely piloted aircraft systems (mRPAS) are made up of a remotely piloted aircraft (RPA) weighing less than 250 g and its control station.
+The weight of the control station is not factored in to the weight calculation when determining whether an RPA is a micro RPA (< 250 g) or a small RPA (250 g to 25 kg).
+However, the weight of any payload carried by the RPA, such as an optional camera, a lens filter, pegs, propeller guards, stickers, and lights, will be considered part of the total weight.
+The micro RPA could thus reach 250 g or more and be made in the category of small RPA from 250 g to 25 kg and have to comply with Subpart 1 of Part IX of the Canadian Aviation Regulations (CARs), requiring, among other things, an RPA registration and an RPA pilot certification.

-Pilots of micro RPASs are not subject to Subpart 1 of Part IX of the Canadian Aviation Regulations (CARS), so they are not required to register their RPAs or obtain a certificate to fly them.
+Pilots of mRPASs are not subject to Subpart 1 of Part IX of the CARs, so they are not required to register their RPAs or obtain a certificate to fly them.
 However, they must adhere to CAR 900.06 and ensure they do not operate their RPA in such a reckless or negligent manner as to endanger or be likely to endanger aviation safety or the safety of any person.
-While there are no prescriptive elements of the regulation that inform the pilot how to accomplish this objective, there is an expectation that the pilot of a micro RPAS should use good judgment, identify potential hazards, and take all necessary steps to mitigate any risks associated with the operation.
+While there are no prescriptive elements of the regulation that inform the pilot how to accomplish this objective, there is an expectation that the pilot of an mRPA should use good judgment, identify potential hazards, and take all necessary steps to mitigate any risks associated with the operation.
 This should include having an understanding of the environment in which the RPA pilot is operating, with particular attention paid to the possibility of aircraft or people being in the same area.